- Linux: Firecracker (KVM-based microVMs)

 After setup, activate the KVM group:Or log out and log back in for the group changes to take effect permanently.

-For building custom images, you may want Docker installed:Development Installation
+For building custom images, you may want Docker installed:Optional extras

-If you’ve already installed dependencies manually, skip the package manager step:Verifying Installation
+If you’ve already installed dependencies manually, skip the package manager step:Verifying your installation

 Run a simple test to ensure everything works:Troubleshooting